Thant-Sin-Win/my-projects/Cyber-Security-Projects/Cloud_SIEM_SOAR_Honeypot_Lab/TECHNICAL_DETAILS.md

 ## Current Limitations

-Correlation-based detection of successful login following multiple failed attempts requires multi-event logic and has not yet been implemented.
+Correlation-based detection of successful login following multiple failed authentication attempts has been implemented through the use of Security Event IDs 4625 and 4624.

+However, automated containment for this compromise scenario has not yet been integrated into the current SOAR playbook workflow.
+At present, automated response actions are triggered based on threshold-based detection of repeated failed authentication attempts.

 Future work will include:

--   Detection using Event ID 4624 following repeated 4625 events
+- Integration of automated containment for successful authentication following multiple failed login attempts
--   Additional automation conditions
+- Additional automation conditions for compromise-based detections
--   Workbook-based attacker IP geo-visualisation
+- Workbook-based attacker IP geo-visualisation (configuration unsuccessful due to mapping limitations)